b1llywitant0/b1llywitant0/README.md

 👋 Hi there!
 My name is Billy Witanto.

 💼 I am data analyst based in Jakarta, Indonesia.
-I am currently working in retail jewelry industry, specifically in digital marketing division.
+I am currently working in well-known brands of retail jewelry industry, specifically in digital marketing division.

 👨‍🔬 Fun fact!
 I was a life science researcher for 3.5 years who focused on studying the pathogenesis of Hepatitis B virus.
 In the emergence of COVID-19 period, I was given the opportunity to work with COVID-19 in Biosafety Lab-3 facility which used astronout-like lab equipment to protect myself from the virus, just like in the zombie movie.